Solarization (photography): Definition

+In photographic practice, Solarization refers to the complete or partial reversal of image tones caused by extreme overexposure: beyond a certain point, additional exposure (1,000 to 10,000 times that required to produce the maximum density of which the material is capable) no longer increases the developed density but reduces it, so that the brightest parts of the subject — classically the sun itself — appear dark in the print.

 History

-The solarization effect was already known to Daguerre and is one of the earliest known effects in photography.
-John William Draper was the first to call the overexposure effect solarisation.
-J.W.F.
-Herschel already observed the reversal of the image from negative to positive by extreme overexposure in 1840.
-Also N.M.P.
-Lerebours observed the phenomenon in 1842 (without him recognizing what it was) when he made a daguerreotype of an image of the sun.
+The Solarization effect was already known to Daguerre and is one of the earliest known effects in photography.
+John William Draper was the first to call the overexposure effect Solarization.
+J. W. F. Herschel had already observed the reversal of the image from negative to positive by extreme overexposure in 1840.
+Also N. M. P. Lerebours observed the phenomenon in 1842 (without him recognizing what it was) when he made a daguerreotype of an image of the sun.
 The result was seen as unsatisfactory because the solar disk (image of the sun on the daguerreotype plate) was overexposed and solarized.
 Ludwig Moser reported in 1843: "...that the light in the camera obscura produces at first the well known negative image; with continued action of the light the image turns into a positive image.... and recently I have obtained in fact on occasion a third image which is negative".
-In 1880 Janssen had obtained in the strongest sunlight a repetition of the solarization phenomena.
+In 1880 Janssen had obtained in the strongest sunlight (with refractors), a repetition of the Solarization phenomena.
+The different phases through which the picture passes are: (1) negative; neutral condition (total intensification); (3) a positive; (4) a second neutral condition, in which the plate becomes uniformly light in the developer; (5) a negative of the second order; (6) a third neutral condition, of uniform intensification.